Millwall F.C.: Wartime doldrums and relegation to fourth tier: 1940–1965

-Unbeaten home record and the class of '71: 1966–1987
+Unbeaten home record and the class of '71: 1965–1986

 Later in the decade, Millwall established a record of 59 home games without defeat (43 wins and 16 draws) from 22 August 1964 to 14 January 1967.
 During this spell, Millwall played 55 different teams, kept 35 clean sheets, scored 112 goals and conceded 33.
 This was thanks largely to managers Billy Gray, who laid the foundations, and Benny Fenton, a former player who continued to build on Gray's side.
-All the players, which included winger Barry Rowan, goalkeeper Alex Stepney and strikers Hugh Curran and Len Julians, were presented with a commemorative gold cigarette lighter by the Football Association.
+All the players, which included winger Barry Rowan, goalkeeper Alex Stepney, defender Tom Wilson and strikers Hugh Curran and Len Julians, were presented with a commemorative gold cigarette lighter by the Football Association.
 The record was eventually broken by Liverpool, who were unbeaten for 63 games at home between 1978 and 1981.
+This era was also notable for the appearance of Frank Peterson on 30 November 1968 in an away game at Portsmouth, Peterson was the first Black player to represent the club.

 In the early 1970s, the Millwall team included many notable and memorable players, now remembered by some fans as "The Class of '71".
 This was a team that included; goalkeeper Bryan King, defender Harry Cripps, goalscoring midfielder Derek Possee, Millwall's most capped international player to date, Eamon Dunphy and the club's longest serving player, Barry Kitchener.
 They missed out on promotion to Division One by one point.
 By remaining unbeaten at home in Division Two for the 1971–72 season, Millwall became the only club to go through an entire season without losing a match at home in four different divisions 1927–28 Division Three South, 1964–65 Division Four, 1965–66 Division Three and 1971–72 Division Two.
 In 1974, Millwall hosted the first game to be played on a Sunday against Fulham.
 The Lions reached the quarter-finals of the League Cup in 1974, and again in 1977.

 George Graham managed Millwall from 1983 to 1986, and during that time he guided the club to a Football League Group Cup win, beating Lincoln City 3–2 in the final in the 1982–83 season.
 The 1984–85 season was particularly successful, Millwall reached the FA Cup quarter-finals and gained promotion to the Second Division, going unbeaten at home again in Division Three, winning 18 games and drawing five.
 In the FA Cup they were beaten 1–0 by First Division Luton Town at Kenilworth Road.
 The match is remembered for all the wrong reasons, after hooligans rioted at the game.
 81 people (including 31 police officers) were injured in the disturbances.